-The Classic is more minimalistic, and really puts emphasis on the hydration aspect of its design.
-On the other hand, the Rogue has the exact same features as the Classic, and them some that give it a little edge.
+The Classic is more minimalistic and really puts emphasis on the hydration aspect of its design.
+On the other hand, the Rogue has the exact same features as the Classic and some that give it a little edge.
 But that’s just my opinion.

 Maybe you’ll agree with me, maybe you won’t.
 In any case, before you decide, you should join me in this detailed comparison of the CamelBak Rogue and Classic hydration packs!

 In terms of hydration, these backpacks are nearly identical.
 Both of them feature the same reservoir with a capacity of 2.5 Liters.
 That is the main thing you need to know now, but I will tell you more about the new Crux reservoir in a minute.

 Both packs are also quite small and lightweight, but the Rogue is obviously somewhat larger and heavier.
 But, that also means that it has a larger gear capacity than the Classic pack.
 In fact, the gear capacity of the Rogue is 5 times larger than that of the other backpack.
 And it has twice as many exterior pockets, which in my opinion, also means that it has an edge over the smaller backpack.

 But, that largely depends on what you are looking for in a hydration pack.
 If hydration is your one and only concern, then you can expect the same performance from both of them.
 Now, let’s check out that new and improved Crux reservoir that CamelBak puts in these packs.

 Since we are talking about hydration packs, I guess the hydration aspect is their most important design feature.
 So, it’s key to note that both packs have a Crux reservoir, whose design was recently upgraded.